EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 # Additional Custom Element Lifecycle
 (Work in progress.
 Want to add notes for constructor and others.
 Add details to Updates.
 Outline how component creation makes a difference: createElement vs. tag-in-template.
 Also map to vue or react lifecycles. )

+Adding data to components in a secure manner is the primary goal of this pattern.
+The ideal place to add data to a component is after the constructor and before the connectedCallback.

+### Runtime view of extended lifecycle
+* parent uses custom function 'createElement' to kick things off
+* component constructor runs and finishes
+* data added to the component (via createElement properties or attributes)
+* component connectedCallback runs when component is added to the live DOM
+  * extended lifecycle
+    * pre-template-lit
+    * pre-paint
+    * post-paint
+* optional update data - if necessary see reactivity section at the end of this document.

 #### Related Articles:

 * [html tagged template lit sanitizer](./html_tagged_template_literal.md)